Michaelvvt/EspressiScale/README.md

 If you have any questions or suggestions, you can:
 - Open an issue in the GitHub repository
 - Contact me directly at [whauu@espressiscale.com]

+## BLE Protocol Modes

+EspressiScale supports two different Bluetooth Low Energy (BLE) protocol modes:

+1. **EspressiScale Native Protocol:**
+   - Default mode with custom UUIDs
+   - Designed specifically for EspressiScale
+   - Compatible with Gaggiuino and other systems that implement the EspressiScale protocol

+2. **Acaia-compatible Protocol:**
+   - Mimics the protocol used by Acaia scales
+   - Compatible with a wide range of existing coffee apps and equipment
+   - Provides immediate compatibility with apps like Fellow, Artisan, and many others

+### Switching Between Protocols

+To switch between BLE protocols:
+1. Long press on the scale display for 3 seconds
+2. The display will show the new protocol mode ("BLE Mode: EspressiScale" or "BLE Mode: Acaia")
+3. The scale will reconnect with the new protocol mode
+4. Connect your app to the scale (it will appear as "EspressiScale" or "Acaia" depending on mode)

+### Acaia App Compatibility

+When in Acaia-compatible mode, EspressiScale should work with most apps that support Acaia scales, including:
+- Fellow (iOS, Android)
+- Artisan Roaster Scope
+- Brewmaster
+- Many espresso machine companion apps

+**Note:** This compatibility mode is provided for convenience.
+For the best experience with dedicated Acaia apps, consider using a genuine Acaia scale.